sailpoint-oss/golang-sdk/api_v3/docs/TaggedObjectsAPI.md

-## DeleteTaggedObject
+## Delete Tagged Object

 > DeleteTaggedObject(ctx, type_, id).Execute()

-Delete Tagged Object
+This deletes a tagged object for the specified type.

 ### Example